Disney and Fox shareholders approve $71.3B merger

 Comcast dropped out of the bidding war for Fox last week and moved on to UK broadcaster Sky.

-Disney has reportedly received clearance to buy the Fox assets from the US Justice Department, but it still needs the Federal Communications Commission's approval.
+Disney has reportedly received clearance from the US Justice Department to buy the Fox assets, but it still needs approval from the Federal Communications Commission.

-"Combining the 21CF businesses with Disney and establishing new 'Fox' will unlock significant value for our shareholders," said Rupert Murdoch, executive chairman of Fox, in an emailed release.
+"Combining the 21CF businesses with Disney and establishing new 'Fox' will unlock significant value for our shareholders," Rupert Murdoch, executive chairman of Fox, said in a release.
 "With [all of our executives and colleagues'] help, we expect the enlarged Disney and new 'Fox' companies will be pre-eminent in the entertainment and media industries."

 Discuss: Disney and Fox shareholders approve $71.3B merger